keesiemeijer/related-posts-by-taxonomy/readme.txt

 == Upgrade Notice ==
 = 2.7.3 =
-This upgrade makes the "no found posts" message filterable.
+This upgrade makes the "no found posts" message filterable and deprecates two arguments (see the changelog)